VenkatRaman3103/Omnimux/README.md

 ## Example Configuration 📝

-Here's a complete example configuration showing all available options:
+Here's a complete example configuration showing all available options including the new Harpoon feature:

 ```bash
 # ~/.tmux.conf